Ever heard the saying: “Practice makes perfect“?

-But my quest was not easy, it was full of ups and downs, and I constantly had to battle with injuries, bad programming, and myself to make it work.
+But my quest was not easy… it was full of ups and downs, and I constantly had to battle with injuries, bad programming, and myself to make it work.

-Finding the right vertical program was not an easy thing, it took me years of trial & error to sift out the good ones from all the bad ones
+Finding the right jump program was not an easy task though, it took me years of trial & error to sift out the good ones from all the bad ones

-The problem today with most vertical jump programs is that they’re all done under “perfect situations”.
+The problem with most vertical jump programs today is that they’re all done under “perfect situations”.